mattsedlar/RepData_PeerAssessment1/PA1.md

 ## 15264  2304
 ```

-We could use the data frame I just produced to fill in the missing values with the averages during that particular 5-minute interval.
+We could use the grouped data frame I just produced to fill in the missing values with the averages during that particular 5-minute interval.
 First, I'll copy the original data frame.
 Then I'll write a function that compares our copy to the data frame with the averages by interval.
 When the function is run, it rewrites the NAs with the average for that interval.

 ```r